Did you know that some of the oldest and biggest trees on the planet can be found in the northwest of the United States?

 Up until the year 2006, a tree referred to as the “Stratosphere Giant” was considered to be the tallest tree in the world with a height of 371.1 feet (113.11 meters).

-That year, a tree that’s even higher was discovered at the Redwood National Park which stands 115.85 meters (380.1 feet) tall, making it the tallest tree in the world at the moment!
+That year, an even higher tree was discovered at the Redwood National Park which stands 115.85 meters (380.1 feet) tall, making it the tallest tree in the world at the moment!

 The tree, which was dubbed the “Hyperion,” is believed to be between 600 and 800 years old as well!